 I am a licensed therapist with a heart for helping people manage anxiety and depression, process trauma, and reestablish their personal autonomy and strengths.

-I also love working with women from all walks of life, particularly women of color.
-We are so resourceful, yet we can get derailed by anxiety and self-doubt due to cultural challenges and barriers, relationship problems, life transitions like divorce and career changes, midlife and health problems.
+I enjoy working with folks from all backgrounds and cultures, with a particular focus on people of color.
+We are so resourceful, yet we can get derailed by cultural and racial issues, relationship challenges, life transitions like career changes and divorce, health and midlife problems.
 When these parts of our lives change, we experience a shift in our sense of self, the roles we play, the masks we wear.
 How we manage these shifts in our lives determines how we can regain our confidence and balance, and move forward with new meaning and purpose.

-If you are looking for ways to overcome anxiety, depression, trauma, and self-doubt, contact me via Petrichor Counseling, LLC for a free consult.
+If you are looking for ways to overcome anxiety, depression, trauma, and self-doubt, contact me for a free 15-minute consult.